NASB Partners with PCs for People, Provides 403 Computers to KC Residents

 Printer-friendly version

-North American Savings Bank (NASB) Partners with PCs for People to Bridge Digital Divide by Providing 403 Computers to KC Community Members in Need
+North American Savings Bank (NASB) Partners with PCs for People to Bridge the Digital Divide by Providing 403 Computers to KC Community Members in Need

 “The pandemic further highlighted the gap in digital equity within our communities,” said Natalie Rowe, NASB’s community development manager.